conda/conda/docs/source/user-guide/concepts/pkg-specs.rst

 info/about.json
 ---------------

 Optional file.
-Contains the entries in the :ref:`about-section` of the ``meta.yaml`` file.
+Contains the entries in the `about section <https://docs.conda.io/projects/conda-build/en/latest/resources/define-metadata.html#about-section>`_ of the ``meta.yaml`` file.
 The following keys are added to ``info/about.json`` if present in the build recipe: